IAmLokken/DeepDungeonOverlay/overlay/docs/en/SCORE.md

 Fully revealed floor maps give bonus points.
 Since the overlay currently cannot tell if a map is fully revealed the option to assume all map reveals is assumed here.

-> Value for all maps revealed (excluding boss and duty complete floors)
+> Value for all maps revealed (Excluding boss and duty complete floors.):

 +`` DutyClearFailed * FullyRevealedFloors * 25``